NiuJ1ao/NiuJ1ao/README.md

 - ⚡ Fun fact: ...
 -->

-Interested in machine learning, natural language processing …… and computer system? \
+Interested in machine learning, natural language processing and computer system \
 \
 Be more specific?
 Currently learning natural language understanding and natural language generation.